-- Data you provide us – We will receive your Personal Data when you provide them to us, when you apply for a job, complete forms, or otherwise direct information to us.
+- Data you provide us – We will receive your Personal Data when you provide them to us, when you apply for a job, complete forms, allow us to perform a health-related test or temperature check, or otherwise direct information to us.

 - Data we collect automatically – We may also collect information about or generated by any device you have used to access internal IT services, applications, and networks.

 - Data we receive from Service Providers – We receive information from service providers performing services on our behalf.